AleksBanbur/EE8204---Real-Time-Multi-Task-Learning/README.md

 2. Light-Weight Refine Network
 3. Chained Residual Pooling blocks
 4. Task specific Convolution
     - Segmentation
     - Depth Estimation

-  The Encoder network
+  The Encoder network is built from the ResNet architecture and supports ResNet [50, 101, 152].
+The

 ### Paper Implementation